Andromeda's tenuous veil: A likely Milky Way nebula projected toward M31: Results

 \subsection{Photometry}

-After the data reduction of the images taken at the OAJ (presented in \ref{sec:oaj_photom_data}) we obtained the images in Fig. \ref{fig:oaj_photom_data}.
-The top panel shows the image taken with the $J0378$ filter, tracing the emission from the [O~II] 3727 doublet, while the bottom panel image corresponds to the J0660 filter and shows H$\alpha$ and [N~II]6548,6586 emission.
+After performing the data reduction of the OAJ data (presented in \ref{sec:oaj_photom_data}), we obtained the images in Fig. \ref{fig:oaj_photom_data}.
+The top panel shows the image taken with the $J0378$ filter, tracing the emission from the [O~II] 3727 doublet, while the bottom panel image corresponds to the $J0660$ filter and shows H$\alpha$ and [N~II]6548,6586 emission.
 In both of the images we successfully detect low surface brightness structures in the area where the [O~III] nebula was detected.

-In the [O~II] image, (see top panel in Fig. \ref{fig:oaj_photom_data}), we can identify clearly two separate elongated structures.
-The brighter one, on the west, is approximately 4 arcmin wide and 30 arcmin long, while the fainter, at the south-east, is slighly smaller (27 arcmin) and thinner (3.7 arcmin).